 First, a layer of Ceramic Insulation Blanket is cut to line the entire interior of the arch (firebox, ramp, belly, sides and door).
 This Ceramic Insulation Blanket is not your average blanket.
 It’s amazing stuff.
 You could aim a jet burner at it all day and it would never burn.
 Its responsibility is to do all your insulating and it will never disappoint.
 In order to protect the ceramic blanket, we line the firebox with firebrick.
 That way, we won’t scuff or snag the ceramic blanket whenever we throw in firewood.

-Remember, Firebrick itself is NOT an insulator.
+Remember, Firebrick itself is NOT the best insulator.
 That’s why we use it in home wood stoves, because it allows the heat to pass through.
-In a maple syrup evaporator, the Firebrick’s primary function is to protect the insulation that we put in place, and not to insulate.
+In a maple syrup evaporator, the Firebrick’s primary function is to protect the ceramic blanket insulation, and not to act as an insulator.
 Using too much firebrick could contribute to sluggish startup and protracted shutdown.
 That is why we only use Firebrick in areas that are absolutely necessary within the arch.